luballe/road_speeds_from_vehicle_positions/README.md

 # Road speeds from vehicle positions
 These are a collection of scripts to determine road speeds from vehicle positions.
-This work was done for the project of the calculation of speeds of corridors with preferential lane of the zonal system (SITP) in Bogotá Colombia.
+This work was done for the project for calculating  speeds of roads with preferential lane where buses of the zonal system (SITP) transit in Bogotá Colombia.
+The datasource has GPS info of 9000+ buses every 5 seconds.